-Jetpack’s downtime monitor will keep tabs on your site, and alert you the moment that downtime is detected.
+Jetpack’s downtime monitor will continuously watch your site, and alert you the moment that downtime is detected.

 Once activated, one of our servers will start checking your site every five minutes.
 If it looks like something’s gone awry, we’ll fire off an email notification to the WordPress.com account that Jetpack is connected to.